aragon/AGPs/AGPs/AGP-1.md

 * If agreeable, the AGP Editor will move the proposal from Stage IV to Stage V by updating the status in the AGP.
 * A request to move the proposal from Stage IV to Stage V will be denied if material changes are still expected to be made to the draft.
 No changes can be made to an AGP while it is in Stage V or VI.

-### Stage V: Final Proposal
+### Stage V: Association Review
-An AGP in Stage V is the final version that will appear on the ballot during the next Aragon Network vote.
-AGPs that move from Stage IV to Stage V are reviewed by the Aragon Association Board of Directors and, if approved during the pre-vote review session, are merged into the AGPs repo and added to [the list](https://github.com/aragon/AGPs/tree/master/votes) of AGPs that will be submitted to the Aragon Network for a vote in Stage VI.
+AGPs that are finalized before Stage V begins will be reviewed by the Aragon Association Board of Directors, who will then vote on whether or not to include a given AGP on the final ballot of proposals voted on in Stage VI.
+AGPs that are approved by the Association board during their review in Stage V are merged into the AGPs repo and added to [the list](https://github.com/aragon/AGPs/tree/master/votes) of AGPs that will be submitted to the Aragon Network for a vote in Stage VI.
 Approval or rejection of an AGP during Stage V is made at the discretion of the Association board.

 The Stage V Association board review session begins two weeks before the next Aragon Network vote is scheduled to begin and lasts for one week.